exercism/configlet/README.md

 We sign each configlet release archive with [`minisign`](https://jedisct1.github.io/minisign/).

 For now, if you want to verify the signature of a configlet release, you need to do it manually.
-The `fetch-configlet` script may support checking the release signature in the future, but it won't be required: we don't want to require every `fetch-configlet` user to install `minisign`.
+The `fetch-configlet` script may support checking the release signature in the future, but it won't require checking it: we don't want to require every `fetch-configlet` user to install `minisign`.

 To verify a release archive, first download (from the assets section of a [release](https://github.com/exercism/configlet/releases)) the archive and its corresponding `.minisig` file.
 Write them to the same directory.